 ILCD-EF 3.0 is similar to ecoinvent, but rainwater is distinguished explicitly in the flowable name “(rain water)”, both as a resource and an emission to water.
 Special features are that it also includes usages of water such as “cooling” and “turbine”.
 For time-related aspects, “long term” emissions to air and water are distinguished at the context level.
 One unique feature is that ILCD-EF 3.0 also has the flowable “water vapour” defined for all of its emission contexts.

-Figure 10 – IDEA water related elementary flows projected to the basic water model
+Figure 11 – IDEA’s water-related elementary flows projected to the basic water model

 IDEA’s approach to water flows is simpler than the other EF lists, but it explicitly distinguishes rainwater.
 There are some points that are unique with IDEA’s water elementary flow naming conventions: one thing to note is that for the water output contexts, IDEA does not use “emission/air”, “emission/water” but expresses those contexts as “resource/water/consumption” and “resource/water/use”.
 Further, the flowables “surface water”, “ground water” “rain water”, “sea water” that are associated with these output contexts point to what the original withdrawal water source was, and do not point to where the water is going.
 For example, the elementary flow “ground water” with context “resource/water/use”// would mean that, this water was originally withdrawn as “ground water” and being emitted to a water body that can be considered as blue water.